 Read more about the International Experience Year programme and see the studying or working abroad options on the Student Exchanges section of our website.

-During the course you will spend about 12 hours in lectures and 8 in laboratories each week.
+During the BSc Computer Science degree you will spend about 12 hours in lectures and 8 in laboratories each week.
 You will also have tutorials in some modules and have to work on software design and complete various problem-solving assignments.
 There will be an opportunity to undertake major software projects which will allow you to develop your creative design and technical skills as well as apply the theoretical principles you have learned.

-Modules on this course are assessed by examinations, continuous assessment or a combination of both.
+Modules on the BSc Computer Science degree are assessed by examinations, continuous assessment or a combination of both.
 The continuous assessment can include some supervised practical element or independent study, followed by report writing.
 Your module results and individual project marks contribute to your degree final grade.

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Computer Science BSc (Hons) Modules page.

 Course content is for guidance purposes only and may be subject to change.

 Computer Science facilities

 - Large, fully equipped computing laboratories and all the latest software.